 “The command is not permitted at this time”

-In certain cases, we block some core and other commands for security, performance, and other reasons.
-To see a full list of the commands which are available to you, you can use
+A specific subset of core and other WP-CLI commands are disallowed for reasons of security, performance, and more.
+To view a full list of the commands that are available for use, run